Dirza1/TimeTally/README.md

 Should you find any bugs, have any sugestions please let me know via: jasper.olthof@xs4all.nl

 ## Contributing
-If you would like to Contribute to the program please create a fork andd make a pull request to the main brannch.
+If you would like to contribute to the program please create a fork and make a pull request to the main branch.
 New functions should contain tests or have a clear explanation on why tests are not used.

 ### Clone the repo